vegos/amnvolt_v3_firmware/V2_vs_V3/README.md

 In contrast, **V3 has a slightly higher noise floor and more distortion**, which may impact weak signal performance under certain conditions.

-### Overall, V2 outperforms V3 both in laboratory noise tests and actual RF decoding scenarios.
+### Overall, V2 outperforms V3 both in laboratory noise tests and actual RF decoding scenarios but it suffers from hum noise (50Hz).